Barron v. Baltimore: Aftermath

 The case was particularly important in terms of American government because it stated that the Bill of Rights did not restrict the state governments.

 The decision was initially ignored by the growing abolitionist movement, some of whom maintained that Congress could constitutionally abolish slavery, under the Bill of Rights.
 The case was largely unknown in the 1860s; during a debate in Congress on the Fourteenth Amendment, Congressman John Bingham had to read part of Marshall's opinion aloud to the Senate.

 Later Supreme Court rulings would return to Barron to reaffirm its central holding, most notably in United States v.
 Cruikshank, 92 U.S. 542 (1876).
 However, since the early 20th century, the Supreme Court has used the Due Process Clause of the Fourteenth Amendment, which was interpreted to have the same meaning as the Fifth Amendment, to apply most of the Bill of Rights to the states by selective incorporation.
 Therefore, as to most of the Bill of Rights, Barron and its progeny have been circumvented, if not actually overruled.

+Barron v.
+Baltimore clarified federalism and highlighted the need for constitutional protections, which helped allow for the Fourteenth Amendment to extend the Bill of Rights to the states.